katieleebrown/jAnki/README.md

 # Introduction

-A Simple ToDo App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app
+A less effective Anki App built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize their jAnki app!

 ---